zeropsio/recipe-astro-static/README.md

 <br/>

 ## Production vs. development
-This recipe is for production as is and will scale horizontally in case of high traffic surges.
+This recipe is for production as is, and will scale horizontally in case of high traffic surges.
 If you want to achieve the highest baseline reliability and resiliace, start with at least two containers (add `minContainers: 2` in recipe YAML in the `app` service section, or change the minimum containers in "Automatic Scaling configuration" section of service detail).

 <br/>